French accents are sneaky creatures.

-That’s not a big problem because pronouncing the wrong accent rarely creates confusion.
+This isn’t a major problem, though, because pronouncing the wrong accent rarely creates confusion.

-L’accent circonflexe can be used on all vowels to indicate a change of pronunciation or as a sign that there used to be an additional letter (often a “s”) in the word.
+L’accent circonflexe (circumflex)can be used on all vowels to indicate a change of pronunciation or as a sign that there used to be an additional letter (often an “s”) in the word.

-Words that have a letter with an accent circonflexe are often words that are similar in French and in English.
+Words that have a letter with an accent circonflexe are often similar in French and in English.

-In fact, the only difference between an English word and French words (besides pronunciation) is often that the French word has un accent circonflexe while the English word has an “s”.
+In fact, often, the only difference (besides pronunciation) is that the French word has an accent circonflexe while the English word has an “s”.
+For instance:

 If you have French friends on Facebook or regularly read comments on French websites, you’ll notice that lots of people don’t use the accent circonflexe in informal situations.

-That’s because using it is rarely necessary and the French love to shorten everything.
-This doesn’t mean you shouldn’t use the accent circonflexe, just that you shouldn’t be surprised if you notice that your French friends often forget to write it.
+That’s because using it is rarely necessary, and the French love to shorten everything.
+This doesn’t mean you shouldn’t use the accent circonflexe, just that you shouldn’t be surprised if your French friends often forget to write it.

-In fact, using the accent circonflexe on words with «u» and «i» isn’t necessary anymore except if the accent helps differentiate between similar words (for example, du and dû).
+In fact, using the accent circonflexe with the letters ‘u’ and ‘i’ isn’t necessary anymore, except if the accent helps differentiate between similar words (for example, du and dû).

-Le tréma indicates that a vowel that’s normally pronounced as part of a group of syllables should be pronounced separately or that a normally silent letter isn’t silent.
+Le tréma (diaresis) indicates that a vowel that’s normally pronounced as part of a group of syllables should be pronounced separately, or that a normally silent letter isn’t silent.
+For example:

-Here, the trèma indicates that the “i” and “e” must be pronounced separately from the letter that comes just before them.
+In these words, the tréma indicates that the “i” and “e” must be pronounced separately from the letter that comes just before them.

-La cédille indicates that the letter c should be pronounced /s/ and not /k/
+La cédille (cedilla) indicates that the letter “c” should be pronounced /s/ and not /k/

-Forget the cedilla and you’re not saying “leçon” (lesson) anymore but “le con” (the idiot).
+Forget the cedilla and you’re not saying leçon (lesson) anymore but le con (the idiot/asshole).
 Oups.